Intro to meditation: Class 6 notes

 Continuing with self compassion

-The theme of this week's class is how to keep making progress after this class has finished (which is less than 90 minutes away).
+The theme of this week's class is how to keep making progress after this course has finished (which is less than 90 minutes away).
 I hope that your self compassion has deepened over the past six weeks.

 I recommend Kristin Neff's Self-Compassion as a resource for going deeper into self compassion.